z669016/adventofcode-2021/README.md

 the start and end point are equal.

 ## Day 6
-For part 1 the brute force method worked like a charm (just create a list and process the list for each day, adding new fish when needed).
+For part 1 the brute force method ```LanternFishModel.progress(...)``` worked like a charm (just create a list and process the list for each day, adding new fish when needed).
 I expected this method would not work for part 2, as it would probably increase the number of days or the input list to some insane number.
 Well, 256 days wasn't that much, but way too much for the problem at hand.

 Solved part 2 by writing a recursive solution.
-That initially didn't run well either, so I added a cache for the calculations 9if a number of fish for a certain date is calculated, store the value and don't recalculate next time).
+That initially didn't run well either (as expected), so I added a cache for the calculations (if a number of fish for a certain date is calculated, store the value and don't recalculate next time).
+After having the puzzle solved, I rewrote the class to remove the ```cache``` attribute at class level.
+Maybe not a more readable solution, but fun to do (feels a bit Javascript style coding),

 In the end, the solution is a ridiculously small algorithm ...